-If you like your campsites small and quiet then you’ll get along well with Jan and Michelle (the welcoming owners), who first moved here for the peaceful, family-friendly atmosphere.
-Now aided by their two teenage sons and bouncing Smudge, their seven year old Schnauzer, the couple share the meadows beyond with up to 15 adult-only pitches and their adjacent home allows for an attentive, friendly service.
+If you like your campsites small and quiet then you’ll get along well with Jon and Michelle (the welcoming owners), who first moved here for the peaceful, family-friendly atmosphere.
+Now aided by their two teenage sons, the couple share the meadows beyond with up to 15 adult-only pitches and their adjacent home allows for an attentive, friendly service.
 A small shed also shows the spoils of all their hard work, selling vegetables from the garden (when in season), along with homemade preserves, fresh milk and eggs from the chickens that cluck their way around the campsite.
 Accompanied by ducks and rare breed waterfowl, the chickens reflect the rich wildlife-friendly surroundings that also sees rabbits nibbling tentatively on the edges of the site and birds flitting through the tall trees.

 For many, however, it is the enticing waters of the fishing lake that offer the main attraction.
 Stocked with a wide variety of breeds, including unique Golden Tench, Roach, Koi Carp and Rudd, it is a beautiful place to kick back in the sun and wait patiently for your catch.
 What's more, if you want to take your angling up a notch, a drive five miles to the coast gives you the chance to join deep sea fishing trips, as well as the opportunity to simply lounge on the nearby blue flag beaches.
 Other offsite attractions include charming inland market towns, best reached by hoping on the local cycle trail, which conveniently passes right outside the site.

 Such simple rural camping does come with a caveat.
-While fresh water is available along with a chemical disposal point, there won’t be showers onsite until the 2015 season so those travelling with a tent must accept some back-to-nature rusticity.
+Fresh water is available along with a chemical disposal point.
+Toilets and showers may be available for 2021.
 The basic facilities are all part and parcel of the charm that this tiny site exudes, however, and those looking for seclusion will find this place a gem.
 Simple but effective, is the name of the game, and it's working wonders with the regulars who come back year after year.

 Cottage Waters consists of 2 large fields separated and surrounded by a tall hedge of bushes and trees.
 The hedge that divides the 2 fields ends at the fishing lake, with two small islands and a stock that includes common carp, rudd, roach, bream, ghost carp, tench, koi carp and babel, among others.
 The lake is not open to the general public.
 There are currently no shower facilities onsite, though these are planned for 2015.
 At the entrance there is an information hut with brochures and a selection of home grown products including fruit and veg, preserves and milk.
 Ducks, waterfowl and chickens also wander around the site, the later supplying eggs for guests.
 A rally field is also available on request.